Volleyball Conditioning

 A high school volleyball team in another state could play tris or quads instead of matches.
 This is where 3 or 4 schools meet and play 2 or 3 matches all on the same night.
 You will have to build the right type of anaerobic endurance to play optimally for 3 matches instead of only one.

-For example, if your team plays 3 matches a night, your volleyball conditioning should be modified to prepare for this.
+For example, if your volleyball team plays 3 matches a night, your complete conditioning for volleyball should be modified to prepare for this.
 To compete at a high level for all 3 matches, your conditioning should involve more power endurance training.

 Collegiate volleyball matches are usually best of 5, with games to 30 points, 5th game to 15.